SEED MagazineBecome a Stockist

 Unfortunately this product is currently unavailable.

-Celebrating the importance of being conscious of where our food comes from, we also share over 15 simple, seasonal recipes with a focus around reducing food waste.
-We speak to Douglas McMaster founder of the world’s first zero-waste restaurant Silo about the challenges the food industry faces and his recent opening in London; and offer our own tips for how to reduce or eradicate plastic from our kitchens at home.
+Acknowledging the importance of the role our homes have come to play in our lives, we talk to renowned architect John Pawson about the importance of the spaces we inhabit and the need for considered interiors and homes.
+And celebrating the importance of being conscious of where our food comes from, we also share simple, seasonal recipes with a focus around reducing food waste, and offer our own tips for how to reduce or eradicate plastic from our kitchens at home.

 United Kingdom (UK) Delivery Times